symaxian/Nitro/README.md

 File listing:
 - README.md - This file
+- build.gradle.kts - Gradle build file, the `build` task will build all artifacts in the out folder(requires `tsc` to be installed globally), the `clean` task will delete the out folder.
 - Nitro.ts - The source for Nitro
 - tsconfig.json - The tsconfig file to compile Nitro(to out/Nitro.js)
 - externs.js - Externs file for advanced minification, currently unused as advanced compilation is not enabled